ruven/iipmooviewer/README.md

 <b>navWinSize</b> : ratio of navigation window size to the main window.
 	Wide panoramas are scaled to twice this size [default: 0.2]

+<b>navigation</b> : a hash containing options for the navigation box:
+   (a) id: the id of the element where the navigation box will be embedded.
+Defaults to the main container.
+   (b) draggable: a boolean, indicating whether the navigation box is draggable.
+Defaults to true, however, if a navigation id is specified, defaults to false.
+   (c) buttons: an array of the available buttons: reset, zoomIn, zoomOut, rotateLeft, rotateRight.
+Defaults to: ['reset','zoomIn','zoomOut']

 <b>showCoords</b> : whether to show live screen coordinates [default: false]